hauleth/hauleth/content/cv/_index.md

 <small>2023</small>

-- Implemented on-the-fly decompression of incoming data that improved ingestion possibilities and reduced transfer usage
+- Implemented on-the-fly decompression of incoming data that improved ingestion possibilities and reduced transfer usage by up to 50%
-- Implemented DataDog-compatible ingestion endpoint for seamless transition from DataDog provider to Logflare
+- Implemented DataDog-compatible ingestion endpoint for seamless transition from DataDog to Logflare
-- Improved BigQuery pipeline workflow to reduce congestion on database connections
+- Reduced BigQuery congestion by 10% by architectural redesign of existing pipelines
 - Added support for AWS Cloud Events metadata extraction
-- Improved CI usage by splitting different actions to separate steps ran in parallel
+- Improved CI utilisation by 35% thanks to splitting different actions to separate steps ran in parallel
-- Replaced dynamic generation of connection modules for PostgreSQL storage system with Ecto's dynamic repositories to avoid atom exhaustion
+- Replaced dynamic generation of connection modules for PostgreSQL storage system with Ecto's dynamic repositories to prevent DoS attack via atom exhaustion
 {% end %}

 {% section() %}